laktoosivaba/cy/README.md

 - Fully specified topic names starting with a name separator: `/topic/name`

-- Namespace-prefixed topic names if the leading symbol is not a separator: `topic/name` expands into `/namespace/topic/name`, where the `/namespace` is set on the node instance during its initialization.
+- Namespace-prefixed topic names if the leading symbol is not a separator: `topic/name` expands into `namespace/topic/name`, where the `namespace` is set on the node instance during its initialization.

-- Topics starting with `~` are prefixed with the node name, which itself is derived from UID by default: `~/topic/name` expands into `/abcd/1234/5678ef01/topic/name`, where the UID is 0xabcd12345678ef01, specifically VID=0xabcd PID=0x1234 IID=5678ef01, unless the local name is overridden.
+- Topics starting with `~` are prefixed with the node name, which itself is derived from UID by default: `~/topic/name` expands into `@/abcd/1234/5678ef01/topic/name`, where the UID is 0xabcd12345678ef01, specifically VID=0xabcd PID=0x1234 IID=5678ef01, unless the local name is overridden.

 Ideally we should also introduce remappings that locally map a given topic name prefix to another prefix.